F. DAVID PEAT

 And so I will allow painting, music and all such acts of creation and renewal to be overdetermined and containing within them a multiplicity of levels of meaning and being.
 Nature perceives itself, it comes to know the artist and the artist manifests this act of feeling though the transformation of matter.
 Creativity is the marriage of matter and spirit, a mutual inner transformation in which the individual, society, nature and matter at times become renewed and at times take on new meanings and structures.

-I am sure that if a hard nosed physicist where listening he would reject what I am saying.
-But he would also be forced to acknowledge that the germs of such ideas are already in the air – an germs he would certainly think they are!
+I am sure that if a hard-nosed physicist were listening he would reject what I am saying.
+But he would also be forced to acknowledge that the germs of such ideas are already in the air—and germs he would certainly think they are!
 The biologist Rupert Sheldrake has long been offending orthodoxy with his notion of morphogenetic fields that guide everything from the growth of crystals to the instincts of animals and the structure of human languages.
-Wile I may have some problems with the specifics of Sheldrake’s proposal I do think that there is something very interesting in what he says – particularly in that these fields transcend the traditional divisions between what is considered to be matter and what is considered to be mind, memory and behaviour
+While I may have some problems with the specifics of Sheldrake’s proposal I do think that there is something very interesting in what he says—particularly in that these fields transcend the traditional divisions between what is considered to be matter and what is considered to be mind, memory and behaviour.

 Other researchers have proposed related ideas.
 As far as I am concerned as scientific notions they remain only half formed.
-A great deal more thought and investigation is needed before a really significant break though can be attempted.
+A great deal more thought and investigation is needed before a really significant breakthrough can be attempted.
 But I do believe that this cloud of ideas probably contains a significant insight.
-It suggests that science is about to enter a new region in which it must learn to face Pauli’s “subjective side to matter.”
+It suggests that science is about to enter a new region in which it must learn to face Pauli’s ‘subjective side to matter.’

-At all events such ideas are in the air and, if the Native Americans, are to be believed then ideas are beings; being just waiting for someone to have make them incarnate.
-Or, as they said in the Middle Ages “the angels love to sing to us.
-We simply have to learn to be silent in order to hear their song.”
-For me the angel’s song can be found both within the world of spirit and deep within the inscape of the natural world.
+At all events such ideas are in the air and, if the Native Americans, are to be believed, then ideas are beings; beings just waiting for someone to make them incarnate.
+Or, as was said in the Middle Ages, ‘the angels love to sing to us.
+We simply have to learn to be silent in order to hear their song.’
+For me the angels’ song can be found both within the world of spirit and deep within the inscape of the natural world.